Mikelesnr/Project-nexus-job-board-api/README.md

 ## Overview

-This case study focuses on creating a backend for a Job Board Platform.
+This project focuses on creating a backend for a Job Board Platform.
 The backend facilitates job postings, role-based access control, and efficient job search features.
 It integrates advanced database optimization and comprehensive API documentation.

 ## Project Goals